Are you considering driving in Japan on your next trip?

 If you can’t read or write Japanese it can be hard to set up your route.
 If this all sounds or proves too challenging, then you could just use Google Maps instead.
 Just be aware that, depending on how your device (phone, tablet, laptop) is set up, Google Maps may misread Japanese kanji as Chinese.

-To access Google Maps you’ll either need to rent pocket Wi-Fi or have a SIM card/data plan that gives you internet access during your trip.
+To access Google Maps you’ll either need to rent pocket Wi-Fi or have a SIM card (or Japan eSIM) data plan that gives you internet access during your trip.
 Then simply use the Directions and Route planner within Google Maps on your phone.
 Both the maps and audio directions will be in English, or whatever language you have your phone set to.

 If maps are presented with some Japanese characters you cannot read, take a screenshot and then use something like Google Translate to decode them into English.
 If you’re planning to use your own phone you may want to buy a window mount and long charging/power cable in advance.